7 Methods for Conducting Masterful Meetings

 “A Meeting is indispensable when you don’t want to get anything done.” says author Thomas Kayser.
 Every day, millions of meetings are held worldwide.
 Research suggests that half of them are wasted time and most bore people to tears.
 Statistics show the 79% of professionals do other work in their meetings and 39% admit to dozing off for a few minutes.
 Obviously, there is room for improvement.
 Managers spend 25-80% of their time in meetings.
 Plan your meetings like the great conductor Arturo Toscanini who gave thrilling performances of legendary precision and drive.

 One of my customers asked me to do a customer experience meeting with his third shift team starting at 10:30 pm.
 He was having trouble with their productivity.
 I agreed.
-I showed up early to prepare final details for the meeting, and I walked through the shop to talk to team members one on one.
-I rearranged the meeting room so it was conducive to positive communication and organized all materials.
-Some team members showed up a few minutes early, and I welcomed and recognized each person as they arrived.
+I showed up early to prepare final details for the meeting, and walked through the shop to talk to team members one on one.
+In addition, I rearranged the meeting room so it was conducive to positive communication and organized all materials.
+Some team members showed up a few minutes early.
+I welcomed each person as they arrived.
 Some slouched in their chairs as if this was going to be a boring event.
 The manager came in right on time said hi to me and told his team, “This is Rick, he will do the meeting.
 Pay attention.”
 Then the manager went home for the night.

 Sound like a nightmare?
 However, within 10 minutes everyone was engaged and we had an awesome one hour meeting.
 I continued meeting with them over a period of months to solve key problems.
 I eventually engaged the manager, too.
 Together, we achieved significant productivity and quality gains in a short period of time.
 Why was I able to accomplish this?
 I have learned how to conduct effective meetings.
 Too many managers don’t do that and keep making the same mistakes over and over.
-See my post The Top Ten Meeting Mistakes and How to Avoid Them.

-Columnist Dale Dauten said, “A meeting moves at the speed of the slowest mind in the room.
+In conclusion, columnist Dale Dauten said, “A meeting moves at the speed of the slowest mind in the room.
 In other words, all but one participant will be bored, all but one mind underused.”
 Master these seven areas.
 You will lead meetings that are productive, energize your team, and highlight your leadership capabilities.
+Subsequently, see my post The Top Ten Meeting Mistakes and How to Avoid Them.

-By the way, do you want to learn how to increase employee engagement and inspire your team?
+Also, do you want to learn how to increase employee engagement and inspire your team?
 Check out our complimentary eBook: How to Motivate-No-Inspire People.

-Do you want to accelerate your leadership success?
+Finally, do you want to accelerate your leadership success?
 If so, check out my book for proven “how-to” strategies: Superstar Leadership.